- visionOS Overview

 What you're looking at will let you select and manipulate objects that are both close to you and far from you, and Apple does anticipate scenarios where you might want to use larger gestures to control objects that are right in front of you.
 You can reach out and use your fingertips to interact with an object.
 For example, if you have a Safari window right in front of you, you can reach your hand out and scroll from there rather than using your fingers in your lap.

-Developers will be able to create custom gestures to be used with visionOS in their apps, and there are also accessibility accommodations.
+Developers can create custom gestures to be used with visionOS in their apps, and there are also accessibility accommodations.

 Though visionOS is meant to be controlled with hand gestures and eye movements, it does support Bluetooth mice, keyboards, and trackpads, along with game controllers for playing games.